 1. Lack of Business Associate Agreements (BAAs) with your vendors

-Often healthcare organizations, especially the smaller to medium sized medical practices, fail to enter into Business Associate Agreements with their vendors or business associates.
-These vendors could range from a small IT vendor to large Electronic Health Record System (EHR).
+Often healthcare organizations, especially the smaller to medium-sized medical practices, fail to enter into Business Associate Agreements with their vendors or business associates.
+These vendors could range from a small IT vendor to a large Electronic Health Record System (EHR).
 Sometimes, smaller practices use free insecure email and even use insecure email to share or communicate PHI.
 This puts them at unnecessary risk.
 Healthcare providers should also note that business associate agreements should be dated after the Omnibus Final Rule came into effect, i.e. after January 2013.

 How can you mitigate this risk when it comes to Business Associate Agreements?